ietf-rats-wg/eat/draft-ietf-rats-eat.md

 : The second array item MUST be a JWT formatted according to {{RFC7519}}

 "CBOR":
-: The second array item must be some base64url-encoded CBOR that is a tag, typically a CWT or CBOR-encoded detached EAT bundle
+: The second array item MUST be some base64url-encoded CBOR that is a tag, typically a CWT or CBOR-encoded detached EAT bundle

 "BUNDLE":
 : The second array item MUST be a JSON-encoded Detached EAT Bundle as defined in this document.